discordjs/guide/guide/sharding/README.md

 </branch>

 Let's say your bot is in a total of 3,600 guilds.
 Using the recommended shard count, you might end up at four shards, each containing approximately 900 guilds.
 If a guild is on a specific shard (shard #2, for example) and receives this command, the guild count will be close to 900, which is not the "correct" number of guilds for your bot.
-"How can I fix this?" you ask?
-Well, that's why we're here.
+Let's take a look at how to fix that.

 ## FetchClientValues

-First, let's take a look at one of the most common sharding utility methods you'll be using: <docs-link path="class/ShardClientUtil?scrollTo=fetchClientValues">Shard#fetchClientValues</docs-link>.
+<docs-link path="class/ShardClientUtil?scrollTo=fetchClientValues">Shard#fetchClientValues</docs-link> is one of the most common sharding utility methods you'll be using.
 This method retrieves a property on the Client object of all shards.

-Now, take the following snippet of code:
+Take the following snippet of code:

 <branch version="11.x">